Skip to main content

 • Reliable and reproducible deployments.

-• Full traceability of all changes through Git history.
+• Complete traceability of all changes via the Git history.

-• Fast recovery after incidents by rolling back to a previous commit.
+• Fast recovery after an incident by reverting to a previous commit.

-• Improved security by limiting direct access to the cluster.
+• Enhanced security by limiting direct access to the cluster.

-The ArgoCD web interface is exposed on an internal URL of your cluster.
-To access it, you must be connected to the cluster's internal network (for example, via a bastion host or a VPN).
+The ArgoCD web interface is exposed via an internal URL within your cluster.
+To access it, you must be connected to the cluster's internal network (for example, via a bastion host or VPN).

 kubectl get ingress argocd-server -n argocd